-I also struggle with this problem of phrasing a message to a client in emails.
-I feel awkward just asking a question, yet each day I ask people for help.
+I also struggle with the problem of phrasing a message to a client in emails.
+I feel awkward just asking a question, yet each day, I ask people for help.
 I ask my wife for something out of the refrigerator, a college for a report, or my kids to clean their room.
 I ask these things without thinking about how I am phrasing the question.

-When I write, I tend to over compensate and get fancy.
-A question becomes moot or more of a statement and the emphasis is more on not to ask a question, but transform it into a statement.
-Subconsciously I read the question and think, what if they say “No”?
+When I write, I tend to overcompensate and get fancy.
+A question becomes moot or more of a statement, and the emphasis is more on not asking a question but transforming it into a statement.
+Subconsciously, I read the question and think, what if they say “No”?
 How do I get them to say “Yes”?

-When this occurs, the message becomes misleading, confusing, and is not in harmony with the rest of the message.
+When this occurs, the message becomes misleading and confusing and is not in harmony with the rest.
 I have now mentally blocked myself, and am fixated on how to write a question that will give me an instant response of “Yes”.
-There I sit, confused on how to write a simple question.
+There I sit, confused about how to write a simple question.

 I sit at my desk, stare at my computer monitor, and pretend it is a person.
-Then strike up a conversation.
-I look at the monitor and say, “Bob”, (it is easier for me if the monitor has a name).
+Then, strike up a conversation.
+I look at the monitor and say, “Bob” (it is easier for me if the monitor has a name).
 “Bob, I am offering all my clients a 10% discount or finder’s fee for helping me find new clients.
-If you do not want the finder’s fee, I will be happy to donate it to a charity of your choice.”
+If you do not want the finder’s fee, I will happily donate it to a charity of your choice.”

 I do the same thing with questions.
 I talk aloud and listen to how I ask the question.
 I must ignore the voice in my head saying, “What if they say no?”
-Of course, some people will say no. It is part of life, how many times have you heard, “Get up and get it yourself!”
+Of course, some people will say no. It is part of life; how often have you heard, “Get up and get it yourself!”

-If you just cannot get over the fear of being rejected, use the Post Scrip (PS) trick.
+If you cannot overcome the fear of rejection, use the Post Scrip (PS) trick.
 After your signature, add a PS, and let the question or statement rip.
 I found that the PS statement is liberating.
-I can say anything because it just an extra thought, idea, or just a passing statement.
+I can say anything because it is just an extra thought, idea, or a passing statement.

-Researchers have shown that the PS statement is highly effective and that is why you see it used in salesletters.
+Researchers have shown that the PS statement is highly effective, which is why it is used in sales letters.